-To help support our students and families at South Coast Baptist College we have a Speech Pathologist, Occupational Therapist, and Psychologist available on school grounds.
-These services can be accessed through the Deputy Head of Primary (3-6).
+To help support our students and families at South Coast Baptist College we have Speech Pathologists, Occupational Therapists, and a Psychologist available on school grounds.
 The cost of accessing these services is discussed by the relevant professional with the parent.
-Parents are also able to access the services of external professional services if they prefer.
+Parents are also able to access the services of external providers if they prefer.